How is multimodal and intermodal different from accompanied freight?

 Involves multiple carriers and contracts with each one being responsible for their own leg of the transport.

-Both have their own advantages and disadvantages over each other and against single freight modes.
+Both have their advantages and disadvantages over each other and against single freight modes.

 Why choose Multimodal transport?